IvanGav/BTD0/src/the_monologue.md

   - Can potentailly skip any and all computations for projectiles far from bloons.
   - Is it common for projectiles to be far from most bloons?
 I think yes.
   1. With how good it runs now (look above) I don't want to do this *yet*.

+I'm so overwhelmed by trying to plan ahead so much that I end up not making any decisions at all.
+Anyway.